bsurc/docs/docs/asking_questions.md

 ## If you can't create an example, explain what you've done

 Explain the steps and commands you've given before the problem and all output and errors that are produced.
-If the amount of data is large (more than 1MB) you can use FUNET FileSender or a-flip to deliver files.
 Be specific, see above.

-Apdapted from ["How to write good support requests"](https://docs.csc.fi/support/support-howto) from the CSC – IT CENTER FOR SCIENCE LTD.
+Adapted from ["How to write good support requests"](https://docs.csc.fi/support/support-howto) from the CSC – IT CENTER FOR SCIENCE LTD.